weijuey/tp/docs/UserGuide.md

 ### Creating a tag : `tag`

 Creates a tag that can be assigned to any contact.
+This command can be used in detailed view with the same format.

 Format: `tag TAGNAME`

 * A tag with the same `TAGNAME` can only be created once.
 * The `TAGNAME` is case-insensitive. e.g. creating the tag `friends` will not allow `Friends` to be created.

-Examples:
+Example:

 * `tag Friends` creates a tag `Friends` to be stored in the address book.

 ### Assigning a tag to a contact : `assign`

 Assigns a created tag to a contact.
+This command can be used in detailed view.

 Format: `assign INDEX TAGNAME`